Kiranjith83/SA/SA.md

     - 5 read replicas can be attached to a single source.
     - Hierarchy of read replicas are possible.
 But there will be a lag and application has to support this eventual consistency.
     - Read replicas updates are independent.
+    - Manually have to point to the read replica.

 ### SQL Aurora
 - Is a custom designed database engine.